-Today my ketone experiment reached goal #1: achieving stable optimal ketosis*.
+Today my ketone experiment reached goal #1: achieving a higher level of ketosis*.

 After getting my blood ketone meter I’ve eaten a stricter LCHF diet than I usually do.
-More fat, less carbs.
-No bread, no potatoes, pasta, rice or fruit.
-Instead I’ve eaten meat, fish, vegetables, egg and extra large amounts of high-fat sauces and butter.
+More fat, fewer carbs.
+No bread, no potatoes, pasta, rice, or fruit.
+Instead, I’ve eaten meat, fish, vegetables, egg, and extra-large amounts of high-fat sauces and butter.
 In the mornings coffee with plenty of butter/coconut fat in it.
-I’ve occasionally cheated with some nuts, root vegetables, berries, cream and a little wine.
+I’ve occasionally cheated with some nuts, root vegetables, berries, cream, and a little wine.

-After just a few days I entered light nutritional ketosis (over 0.5 mmol/L on the meter).
-But it took a full three weeks to achieve stable optimal ketosis (1.5 – 3 mmol/L) in the mornings.
-It was also interesting that it was much quicker to get high ketone readings during daytime and in the evenings (data not shown in the chart above).
+After just a few days I entered nutritional ketosis (over 0.5 mmol/L on the meter).
+But it took a full three weeks to achieve stable higher ketone levels (1.5 – 3 mmol/L) in the mornings.
+It was also interesting that it was much quicker to get high ketone readings during the daytime and in the evenings (data not shown in the chart above).